These Snickerdoodles without Cream of Tartar are soft and chewy with sweet cinnamon flavor. Total crowd-pleasers!

 Note that some recipes call for pressing down the dough balls gently to flatten—this step is unnecessary with this recipe, and will result in very flat cookies.

-Want to take your snickerdoodles to the next level?
+Want to take your traditional snickerdoodles to the next level?
 Add toffee bits and make these Toffee Doodle Cookies!
+Or, try them in bar form with these easy Snickerdoodle Bars.

 Other Delicious Cookie Recipes

-If you love cookies as much as we do, you may want to check out some of our other delicious cookie recipes.
+If you love these soft snickerdoodles, you may want to check out some of our other delicious cookie recipes.
 Maybe you're a shortbread cookie fan too?
 Don't miss our Cacao Nib Hazelnut Cookies, our Strawberry Shortbread Cookies, or our Lemon Shortbread Cookies.

 And of course you can find all sorts of baked goods like these in our Dessert Archive too: